nolmoonen/gpudct/README.md

 Since the kernels load one 16-bits value (and quantization value) per pixel and store one 8-bits value per pixel, the kernel will be limited by read bandwidth, not write bandwidth.
 On the Turing architecture, the read and write bandwidth are equal and 209 GiB/s (224 GB/s).
 Since they can be performed simultaneously, the effective bandwidth is 418 GiB/s (448 GB/s).
 However, for the IDCT application the bottleneck is read bandwidth.

-The final non-reference implementation (`next16`) achieves performance at or above bandwidth, meaning likely not substantial further improvement can be obtained.
-Why bandwidth higher than theorethically possible is obtained is unclear.
-Perhaps there is some memory boost clock or the timing measurement by the dirver are inaccurate.
+The final non-reference implementation (`next16`) achieves performance at or above bandwidth, meaning likely no substantial improvement can further be obtained.
+Why bandwidth higher than theoretically possible is obtained is unclear, perhaps there is some memory clock boost.

 ## Test